Kate Bingham: Views on science policies

-Bingham has expressed views on how the UK covid vaccination programme could have been better run, and on how UK potential in life sciences could be improved.
+Bingham has expressed views on how the UK COVID vaccination programme could have been better run, and on how UK potential in life sciences could be improved.

 She published her account of the seven months she spent chairing the Vaccine Taskforce in her book The Long Shot, in which she shared lessons for future pandemics and offered advice on how government could work more successfully with industry.

 Personal life

 Bingham married Jesse Norman in 1992; the couple have two sons and a daughter.
-Norman is a Conservative Party politician and a member of Parliament since 2010, who held various ministerial posts from 2016 to 2023.
+Norman is a Conservative Party politician and since 2010 has been a member of Parliament; he held various ministerial posts from 2016 to 2023.